prestodb/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

     Computes an approximate histogram with up to ``buckets`` number of buckets for all ``value``\ s.
 This function is equivalent to the variant of :func:`numeric_histogram` that takes a ``weight``, with a per-item weight of ``1``.
+    In this case, the total weight in the returned map is the count of items in the bin.

 Statistical Aggregate Functions
 -------------------------------